 Circular Design

-Circular Design redesigns products to prolong life, minimize waste and potential loss of technical (man-made) materials.
-This means company’s can design a product that has certain functionalities to ensure components can be reused, materials can be reprocessed and breakages can be repaired.
-Here are some examples of how designers and entrepreneurs develop and exploit goods, helping reduce material (natural and man-made resources) and energy consumption over time¹.
+Circular Design redesigns products to prolong life, minimise waste and potential loss of technical (man-made) materials.
+This means companies can design a product that has certain functionalities to ensure components can be reused, materials can be reprocessed and breakages can be repaired.
+As redesign is part of the Circular Rs, its importance cannot be underestimated.
+Yet all too often we focus on the design itself rather than the core skills designers should have to deliver circular outcomes.

 Videos